milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

-* Determine whether it's best to apply the same genotyping filters to each dataset or whether the filters should vary between datasets

-* test gbif processing scripts
+* switch from `occ_search` to `occ_download` in gbif processing file.
+I'll need to pass my GBIF user name, password, and email parameters as environment variables

 * Add scripts to remove underscores from chromosome/scaffold names in the assembly and annotation files